 To obtain a commercial driver’s license (CDL), a student driver must follow a two-step process similar to that of someone seeking a traditional driver’s license.
 First, the driver must pass a written knowledge test to obtain his or her Commercial Learner’s Permit (CLP).
 The CLP holder must then wait a minimum of 14 days to take the behind-the-wheel CDL skills test.

 After successfully passing the skills exam and obtaining a CDL, the new driver is ready to begin their new career.
-Upon satisfying all requirements, new CDL drivers have little, if any trouble, getting placed in a well-paying job operating a truck, since the truck driver shortage is expected to surpass 50,000 drivers by the end of 2017.
+Upon satisfying all requirements, new CDL drivers have little, if any trouble, getting placed in a well-paying job operating a truck or bus.
+The truck industry in particular is experiencing a driver shortage that was expected to surpass 50,000 drivers by the end of 2018.

-In 2015, the General Accounting Office (GAO), found that 15 states have CDL skills testing delays and backlogs that force students to wait for more than 14 days to test for their CDL.
+In 2015, the General Accounting Office (GAO) found that 15 states have CDL skills testing delays and backlogs that left students waiting 14 days or more to test for their CDL.
 Students in eight of these states wait more than 21 days to take their initial CDL test.
 Most importantly, because 20-50% of students fail their initial CDL skills test, students in states with testing delays are often forced to forgo income for additional weeks or months while waiting for a retest appointment to become available.
 These delays are being further exacerbated by the fact that some states are closing down state run testing facilities either for budgetary reasons or due to their failure to meet increased size requirements for testing facilities.
 Since the GAO report was published, the FMCSA implemented new testing requirements, which have actually increased delays in many states.

-CVTA has made significant progress to address this problem at the state level.
+CVTA has made significant progress on the state level to also address this problem.
+We have:

 See 49 C.F.R. § 384.301(f) (requiring states to substantially comply with the 2011 and 2013 revisions to CDL regulations by July 8, 2015).